fnaumenko/bioCC/README.md

 But if background’s level is considered part of the measure of similarity, in this case signal method would be preferable (it is true if resolution is sufficiently low to average background’s irregularity).

 B.  Bed features.
 Bed features can be accounted as discrete function accepted one of two values: 0 or 1.
 In that case signal method becomes inappropriate due to obvious reason: it counts intersections only.
 For example, by comparison two mutually complementary beds (while function1 have zero value every time when function2 have non-zero and vice versa), signal coefficient would be 0.
 Although the correct answer is -1.<br>
 Thus, in the case of features, only the Pearson method is correct.

+##
+If you face to bugs, incorrect English, or have commentary/suggestions, please do not hesitate to write me on fedor.naumenko@gmail.com